ircv3/ircv3-specifications/extensions/presentation-tags-3.3.md

 The `name` intent allows a user to represent a given message as being associated with a different name.
-In order to prevent abuse, implementations SHOULD provide mechanisms to prevent users from masquerading as server or channel operators, and clients MUST visually associate the user's actual handle with the masqueraded handle.
+In order to prevent abuse, implementations SHOULD provide mechanisms to prevent users from masquerading as server or channel operators, and clients MUST indicate a 'masqueraded' name.
 It has the following format:

     name=<String>